Southeastern is committed to protecting and respecting your privacy when you use our services

 Deletion – right to be forgotten

-You can request deletion or removal of personal information in some circumstances, such as when there is no compelling reason for its continued processing.
+You can request deletion or removal of Personal Data in some circumstances, such as when there is no compelling reason for its continued processing.

 Withdrawal of consent